The-FaZe/online-action-recognition/README.md

 ## Try Our Model

-Note: You can try offline action recognition (ready captured videos), but unfortunately, you cannot try online recognition as you must have access to BA-HPC.
+Note: You can try offline action recognition (ready captured videos), but unfortunately, you cannot try online recognition as you must have access to Bibliotheca Alexandria High Performance Computer(BA-HPC).
 If you do, please contact one of our members for further help.

 - download the weights for RGB and RGB Difference stream: [[Drive Link](https://drive.google.com/file/d/1_jby_YBDbn5n74S2_BYi9-oqVQQw_nxl/view?usp=sharing)]
 - save a video of your own doing an action of your choice from UCF101 Dataset.